leils/workshop-resources/micromovement_ga2025/README.md

 to build out a basic interactive piece that participants can use to visualize their movement.

+Example code in this folder includes all libraries required to run.
+This sample code runs on CircuitPython 9.2.8

 ## Hardware Required

 - Adafruit QTPY RP2040